-For more information on Job Folders and Filters, see "Job Folders" on page 119.
+For more information on Job Folders and Filters, see "Creating a Job Folder" on page 124.

 You can also check the hold queue in JES to see the details of the job execution.

 Functional Differences Between ChangeMan ZMF and ChangeMan ZDD